Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 1. Launch the Unifyia platform.
 2. Select **Sign In** on the home page.
 3. For IDP-based login, select the button corresponding to the integrated IDP (Entra ID/Okta) on the Sign In page and enter your IDP credentials.
-Upon successful authentication you will be logged into the platform.
+Upon successful authentication, you will be logged into the platform.
    ![User - Login with Relying Party (RPs)]({{site.baseurl}}/assets/unifyia/13-login-with-entra.png)
    ![User - Enter RP Username]({{site.baseurl}}/assets/unifyia/14-login-with-entra-enter-email.png)
    ![User - Enter RP Password]({{site.baseurl}}/assets/unifyia/15-login-with-entra-enter-password.png)